search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-Starting a business isn’t as easy as filling out a few forms with your state or county and then opening up shop.
-There are many things you’ll have to do, like market research, creating a business budget and plan, finding investors to pitch your idea to, etc.
+Starting a business isn’t as easy as filling out a few forms with the state or county and then opening up shop.
+There are many things an entrepreneur will have to do, like market research, creating a business budget and plan, finding investors to pitch the idea to, and more.

 Angel investors are “high-net-worth” people that provide financial backing for entrepreneurs and startups.
 These funds can be one-time investments to help a business get started or can be ongoing as the business grows.
 In exchange for these funds, the investor usually receives equity in the company.